 Would Our Web Designer Sell Us A Junk Design?

 Web designers are in the business of selling web designs.
-That is the first principle of business for a web design firm, as it is for many other types of businesses.
-There is nothing new here except that the whole purpose is to create business for the owner, and a site just gathering dust does not do that.
+That is the first business principle for a web design firm, as it is for many other types of companies.
+Nothing is new here except that the whole purpose is to create business for the owner, and a site gathering dust does not do that.

 No one says that a web design needs to create direct sales for any business, but it must connect with the business owner’s market and engage it.
-If the site doesn’t connect with the market, it is just junk collecting dust.
-It may be a beautiful piece of work, but it’s still collecting dust.
+If the site doesn’t connect with the market, junk collects dust.
+It may be a beautiful work, but it still collects dust.

 Part of this problem is our responsibility as small business owners.
 We didn’t go to a web designer and say, “I need a website designed for my web market.”
 Instead, most small business owners say, “I need a website designed for my business.”